barionleg/cesium.wiki.gs/Models-Details.md

 * If transforms are static, the tree can be flattened and positions adjusted so there are less batch-breaking model transform uniforms set, and, therefore, less draw calls.
 * Reorder for the vertex cache.
 * Auto generate discrete geometric LOD using [quadric error metrics](http://mgarland.org/archive/cmu/quadrics/).
 Can we also use this code for polyline simplification?
+* Reduce the size of large textures that are not likely to take up a lot of screen space.

 These optimizations will be done at run-time: